aantron/ocaml.org/data/planet/ocamlpro/an-introduction-to-tezos-rpcs-signing-operations.md

 <h1>Comments</h1>
 <p>Anthony (28 November 2018 at 2 h 01 min):</p>
 <blockquote>
-<p>Fabrice, you talk about signing the operation using tezos-client, which can then be used with the run_operation, however when . you talk about doing it in a script, it doesn&rsquo;t include the edsig or checksum or converted back into a usable form for run_operations.
+<p>Fabrice, you talk about signing the operation using tezos-client, which can then be used with the run_operation, however when . you talk about doing it in a script, it doesn’t include the edsig or checksum or converted back into a usable form for run_operations.
 Can you explain how this is done in a script?</p>
 <p>Thanks
 Anthony</p>
 </blockquote>